DavidMcLaughlin29/DavidMcLaughlin29.github.io/crawler.md

 title: Crawler
 permalink: /Crawler/
 ---
-Gets all the links on a page and returns them in a list.
+Utilizes the requests library to grab all the links on a page and return them in a list.
 I did this for practice.
 It could be modified in all sorts of ways to grab whatever you wanted from a web-page.
 {% highlight python %}
-from urllib.request import urlopen
+import requests

 def grab_page(url):
-    '''Function that grabs a web-page and its content.''' page = urlopen(url)
+    '''Function that grabs a web-page and its content.''' page = requests.get(url)
-    content = page.read().decode('utf-8')
+    content = page.text
     return content

 def grab_next_link(page):